crystal-lang/crystal-book/docs/tutorials/basics/70_blocks.md

   puts 42
 end

-Let's see another example with a common use scenario for _blocks_: collections.
+Let's see another examples with a common use scenario for _blocks_: collections.

 Here are two examples: